 8. A Chair and Vice Chair of Governors will be appointed at the September meeting.

-For 2020-21 the Chair is Mrs Judith Fawbert and the Vice Chair is Mrs Gill Peterson.
-The Chair can be contacted by
+For 2021-22 the Chair was Mrs Judith Fawbert and the Vice Chair was Mrs Gill Peterson.

 10. The staff governor represents staff views and reports back to colleagues as/when appropriate.

-11. The clerk to the governors is Mrs E Ikin.
+11. The clerk to the governors is appointed by the local authority.

-12. All new policies must be approved by the relevant committee and then by the full Governing Body.
+12. All new policies must be approved by the relevant committee.

 13. The Headteacher will have regular, routine meetings with the Chair of Governors.
 The Chair should never receive any ‘surprise’ information without first having been informed by the Headteacher.